automl/DeepCAVE/docs/plugins/configurations.md

 # Configurations

 This plugin let's you analyze single configurations.
 After you select a run and a configuration id you see the information listed in four parts:
 - Overview
 - Objectives
 - Configuration
 - Code

 Since configurations are used throughout the application, you might find links associated to this plugin.

+This plugin is capable of answering following questions:
+- Where is the configuration coming from?
+- How are the objective values wrt the budgets?
+- How is the status of a trial associated with the selected configuration?
+- Which values have been used for a certain configuration?
+- How can I access the configuration in python?

 #### Overview
 The overview tells you more about the origin of the configuration.
 Especially, if you are